Intermediate Leadership Programme (ILP)

 Finally, the ILP provides non-commissioned members with the necessary tools to deal with the challenges of an environment in constant evolution.
 The tools we are referring to are intellectual resources, critical thinking (judgment and reasoning), and the ability to communicate and understand national politics and military doctrine in order to effectively accomplish CAF operations.

-The face-to-face learning portion of the ILP is currently running in a hybrid format.
-It is three weeks in total with one week being delivered virtually followed immediately by two weeks of in-person face-to face learning taking place at the Osside Institute on the site of Royal Military College Saint-Jean.
+The residential learning portion of the ILP is three weeks of in-person face-to-face learning taking place at the Osside Institute on the site of Royal Military College Saint-Jean.

 The curriculum is based upon study, homework, syndicate and individual assignments, discussion and lectures given by both staff instructors and guest speakers.
 The main subject areas covered are: